Sandymount Regeneration Project

 Over the years acts of vandalism directed towards the graves and headstones has reached a point where the cemetery and the adjacent area has deteriorated into an extremely depressing condition.

-Click here or on a picture to view the picture gallery showing progress to date or read the January 2008 newsletter (requires Adobe Acrobat Reader)
+Click here or on a picture to view the picture gallery showing progress to date.
+Click March 2010 Newsletter, February 2009 Newsletter or January 2008 Newsletter for the newsletter. (require Adobe Acrobat Reader)

 Cemetery Picture March 2005